Origin of the Surname - TAME.

 The prefix "de" means "of" or "from" and was common in early instances of local surnames but was later dropped from the name in most cases.

 Perhaps you are a descendant of Alexander Tame of Sparsholt who gave £35 to the poor in 1786 or Leonard Tame who owned an Off Licence in Abingdon in 1920.
-(I believe that branch moved to Scotland)
+(I believe that branch of family are related to me and moved to Scotland)

 You could be related to one of the Gloucestershire Tames (John Tame and his son Edmund) who were responsible for the building of the 15th century church in Fairford in Gloucestershire, or perhaps you are related to Hubert Tame of Stanford who's name appears on the Scottish War memorial in Edinburgh Castle, a victim of World war 1 serving in a Scottish regiment.